 Lock all doors and windows on your way out.
 At your new home, test all keys and change any locks if required.

 Take a final walk around your old house to make sure you haven't left anything behind.
 Pack valuables like jewellery and important documents in a bag to take with you, and lock them in the car boot for safe keeping.
-If using a removalist, open boxes with fragile items as soon as possible to check for breakages and to make insurance claims.
+If using a moving company, open packing boxes with fragile items as soon as possible to check for breakages and to make insurance claims.

 Keep your pets happy